- About MASBIRT TTA

 This session provides:

-SBIRT Overview can be delivered as part of Grand Rounds or all-staff meetings to help familiarize staff with basic concepts and start to think about practical applications to promote SBIRT implementation.
+SBIRT Overview can be delivered as part of all-staff meetings to help familiarize staff with basic concepts and start to think about practical applications to promote SBIRT implementation.

 Work with organizations to execute a needs assessment to address facilitators, barriers and desired outcomes.